xyq100000-gif/flanker-interference-reanalysis/README.md

 python scripts/05_error_analysis.py
 python scripts/06_make_figures.py
 ```

-## How to present this project on a PhD-facing GitHub

-Present it as a **methods-oriented reanalysis**, not as a standalone cognitive-neuroscience discovery project.

-Recommended one-line description:

-> Reorganized raw behavioral data from a classroom Eriksen flanker experiment into a reproducible analysis workflow, reproducing repeated-measures ANOVA results and extending them with block-level mixed-effects reanalysis.

 ## Attribution and limitations

 This repository is based on collaboratively collected classroom data.
 The public version should be framed as an individual reanalysis, documentation, and reproducibility project.